 When it comes to Hybrid vehicles, the same rules apply.
 The Diesel or Petrol part of the engine must meet the same standards.

 There are a few exemptions to the introduction of the Birmingham Clean Air Zone, with the main one’s being for Residents and Commuters.
 A summary of these can be found below.
+If eligible, you will need to apply for these exemptions on the brumbreathes website.

 Residents within the zone